Scheduling Blog Series Part 4: Devil’s in the Duration

 A. The head of operations should discuss using the estimating libraries for duration determination in a meeting with project managers and estimators.
-Get their suggestions.
-Assign an PM and estimator to develop a work specification.
-Although this is straightforward, it gets others involved and helps secure buy-in.
+Develop a short process specification.

-B. Try it on a few projects.
+B. Try the method described in this blog on a sample project.
 Have those involved present their experience with the project managers and estimators.

-C. Refine and implement the work specification.
+C. Refine and implement the process specification.
 Authorize it.

-D. Every several months, check how well actual experience agrees with the duration estimates.
+D. Every year, check how well actual experience agrees with the duration estimates.
 Improve the estimating library with the new knowledge.

-E. Make sure the official estimate is “locked down” and in a folder where people can access it.
+E. Make sure the estimate used for scheduling is “locked down” and in a folder where people can have read-only access.

 Not much in the way of training is required here.
-Most people have the capability to do simple formulas in a spreadsheet program.
+Most people have the capability to set up the simple formula for activity duration in a spreadsheet program.